CDCgov/prime-simplereport-site/_pages/getting-started/index.md

 Before you can use SimpleReport, you’ll need to set it up.

-If you’re conducting COVID-19 rapid tests, start by [onboarding your organization]({% link _pages/getting-started/organizations-and-testing-facilities/onboard-your-organization.md %}).
+If you’re conducting COVID-19 rapid tests, find out [how to sign up]({% link _pages/getting-started/organizations-and-testing-facilities/onboard-your-organization.md %}).

-If you’re a public health department, [learn about PRIME ReportStream]({% link _pages/getting-started/public-health-departments/about-prime-reportstream.md %}).
+If you’re a public health department, learn [about ReportStream]({% link _pages/getting-started/public-health-departments/about-prime-reportstream.md %}).